MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-migration-guide/optimize-and-transform.md

 ms.date: 04/04/2019
 ms.topic: conceptual
 ms.service: azure-portal
-ms.custom: fasttrack, new
+ms.custom: fasttrack-new
 ---

 # Optimize and Transform

 Now that you have migrated your services to Azure, the next phase includes reviewing the solution for possible areas of optimization.
-This could include reviewing the design of the solution, rightly sizing the services, and analyzing costs.
+This could include reviewing the design of the solution, right-sizing the services, and analyzing costs.

 This phase is also an opportunity to optimize your environment and perform possible transformations of the environment.
 For example, you may have performed a "rehost" migration, and now that your services are running on Azure you can revisit the solutions configuration or consumed services, and possibly perform some "refactoring" to modernize and increase the functionality of your solution.

 # [Right Size Assets](#tab/optimize)

-All Azure services which provide a consumption based cost model can be resized through the Azure Portal, CLI, or PowerShell.
-The first step in correctly sizing a service is to review the usage metrics of the service.
+All Azure services that provide a consumption-based cost model can be resized through the Azure Portal, CLI, or PowerShell.
+The first step in correctly sizing a service is to review its usage metrics.
 The Azure Monitor service provides access to these metrics.
 You may need to configure the collection of the metrics for the service you are analyzing, and allow an appropriate time to collect meaningful data based on your workload patterns.

 1. Go to **Monitor**.
 1. Select **Metrics** and configure the chart to show the metrics for the service to analyze.